 A fractional stablecoin is one that is backed in two ways: collaterally-backed and algorithmically modified.

-A stablecoin is a digital asset built on the blockchain that is designed to maintain a price peg at a designated price, most often, $1.
+is a digital asset built on the blockchain that is designed to maintain a price peg at a designated price, most often, $1.
 In order to maintain their use and legitimacy as a payment method, they must have some backing in fiat cash, cryptocurrency or on-chain tokens that it can be redeemed/swapped against.
 This backing is called collateral.
+A fractional

 If the price rises above $1, the algorithmic systems produce new stablecoins until the price returns to $1.
 If the stablecoin is overcollateralized, the process works in reverse and the available stablecoins or tokens will be burned.

 Purely algorithmic stablecoins are difficult to bootstrap, are slow to grow and experience extreme periods of volatility which counteracts the mission of being a stablecoin.
 A fractional stablecoin utilises algorithms to increase or decrease collateral to maintain its peg by generating or burning the number of stablecoins or digital tokens available.